cyrils/renogy-bt/README.md

 python3 -m pip install -r requirements.txt
 ```

-This library is primarily designed to work with **Raspberry Pi OS**, but should work on any modern Linux platforms.
+This library is primarily designed to work with Raspberry Pi OS, but should work on any modern Linux platforms.
 Due to incompatibility of underlying `gatt` library, this project is unsupported in Windows/Mac environments.

 ## Data logging